 For Camp (1991), there are four types of benchmarking: internal, competitive, functional and generic.
-Instead, Spendolini (1994) categorizes three types of benchmarking: internal, competitive and generic (functional), grouped in one category to the generic and functional benchmarking.
+Instead, Spendolini categorizes (1994)three types of benchmarking: internal, competitive and generic (functional), grouped one in category to the generic and functional benchmarking.

 The internal benchmarking focuses on the comparison of internal actions to identify the best processes of the organization.
-The competition identifies and collects information about processes, products and services in direct competition, for comparison with our own.
+The identifies competition and collects information about processes, products and services in direct competition, for comparison with our own.
 The generic, identifies and collects data in the same way that competitive, but other organizations that may or may not competitors.